cefriel/mapping-template/examples/README.md

 content of the column is split into *n* values for *n* new columns according to the number *n* of separatorRegex regex matches on the source column value.
-The new columns follow the "original column name""match number" naming conention.
-In the example the "title" column which contains two values is split into the "title1" and "title2" columns.
+The new columns follow the "original column name""match number" naming convention.
+In the example the "title" column which contains two values, is split into the "title1" and "title2" columns.

 From the command line, using the following command